 Information Technology Services (ITS), conveniently located on the first and second floors of Run Run Shaw Building, provides comprehensive information technology services with a state-of-the-art networking environment to support teaching, learning, research and administration.
-Its facilities include an advanced network, powerful central servers, high-performance computers and distributed PC laboratories, and its services include access to a wide range of systems through the HKU Portal, a web-based learning platform, and web-based administrative applications.
+Its facilities include an advanced network, powerful central servers, high-performance computer (HPC) clusters and distributed PC laboratories, and its services include HKU Portal services, learning management system "Moodle" and web-based administrative applications.